brianoliver/jim/README.md

 Here is a general flow of what you might want to do to migrate a project:
 1. Create a file named `mapping.txt` in the base folder.
 It should contain the java.net user names to Github user names mapping of users

 E.g.,
 ```
 abc abc
 def def
 ```

-2. Import collaborators into Github: On the localhost page, you will see an option to import collaborators.
+2. Import collaborators into Github: On the localhost page(`http://localhost:3000/`), you will see an option to import collaborators.
 This needs to be done before the migration of a project in order to be able to assign issues correctly.
 As mentioned [here](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/), users need to be added as collaborators before we can assign them to an issue.
-Specify the required options to import all the Github user names present in the mapping file(`mapping.txt`) as collaborators(with read access) into the project
+Specify the required options to add all the Github users in the mapping file(`mapping.txt`) as collaborators(with read access) for this repository

 3. Create a folder named `json`.
 The json dump will be generated and placed in this folder.
 If the project name is `glassfish`, a json file named `GLASSFISH.json` would be generated in this folder.
 Note that JIM will check for an existing file named `{project}.json` before downloading the issues from JIRA.
 In case it is found, JIM will read the JSON file instead of downloading the issues.
-This feature helps to stop and re-start the migration quickly if needed.
+This feature helps to stop and re-start the migration quickly if needed

 4. After choosing the source project from drop-down list, you will have to specify the following options before starting the migration: